Vasudhaiva Kutumbakam: Modern use

 Inscription in Bali, Indonesia.
 The phrase Vasudhaiva Kutumbakam engraved in Balinese script, loosely translated below as "All the people in the world, we are brothers".

 India's Prime Minister Narendra Modi used this phrase in a speech at World Culture Festival, organized by Art of Living, adding that "Indian culture is very rich and has inculcated in each one of us with great values, we are the people who have come from Aham Brahmasmi to Vasudhaiva Kutumbakam, we are the people who have come from Upanishads to Upgraha.(Satellite)."

 It was used in the logo of the 7th International Earth Science Olympiad, which was held in Mysore, India in 2013.
 It was designed to emphasize on the integration of the Earth’s subsystems in the school curriculum.
 It was designed by R. Shankar and Shwetha B. Shetty of Mangalore University.

 The theme and the logo for India’s G20 Presidency from December 1, 2022, till November 30, 2023 has a mention of “Vasudhaiva Kutumbakam” or “One Earth-One Family-One Future”.
 The logo was selected after scrutiny of 2400 pan-India submissions invited through a logo design contest.
 However, due to opposition from China, which claimed that Sanskrit is not one of the six official languages of the United Nations, the phrase failed to appear in most official G20 documents.

+The phrase has been adopted by Jyot, an organisation hosting international conclaves on ethical global governance.

+In December 2024, a two-day conclave titled Vasudhaiva Kutumbakam Ki Oar 3.0 was held at Gitarth Ganga in Ahmedabad, organised by Jyot Foundation under the guidance of Jainacharya Yugbhushansuri, bringing together legal scholars, geopolitical experts, and thought leaders to discuss a world order based on the principles of Vasudhaiva Kutumbakam.

+In January 2026, the Jyot India Foundation, with support from the Ministry of External Affairs, Government of India, held the fourth edition of the Vasudhaiva Kutumbakam Ki Oar conclave (themed Sankraman Kaal) at August Kranti Maidan, Mumbai, from 16 to 22 January, bringing together jurists, diplomats, and policymakers to examine India's constitutional frameworks through the lens of ancient Indian civilisational values.